benjamincrozat/content/posts/php-enums.md

 The addition of Enums to PHP signifies the language's ongoing evolution to incorporate more modern programming concepts and paradigms, increasing its efficiency, and enabling developers to write safer and cleaner code.

-## Understanding the Basics of Enums in PHP
+## Understanding the basics of Enums in PHP

 To unravel the basics of Enums in PHP, let's step into the magical world of Harry Potter.